openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_dynamic_shapes.md

 Preparing model with the reshape method was the first step.
 The second step is passing a tensor with an appropriate shape to infer request.
-This is similar to [regular steps](integrate_with_your_application.md), but now we can pass tensors with different shapes for the same executable model and even for the same inference request:
+This is similar to the [regular steps](integrate_with_your_application.md), but now you can pass tensors with different shapes for the same executable model and even for the same inference request:

 @sphinxtabset